8 Different Types of Snakes in the Philippines

 This sea snake is considered a delicacy in some ways, and it is harvested for its flesh and skin in the Philippines.

-The meat is then sold to Japan and is used as a gourmet component in Okinawan cuisine after being smoked.
+After being smoked, the meat is then sold to Japan and used as a gourmet component in Okinawan cuisine.

-Conservationists have only conclusively documented two nests belonging to Yellow-Lipped Sea Kraits, despite the fact that they may lay up to ten eggs in a clutch and are adept at concealing them in small cracks and fissures.
+Conservationists have only conclusively documented two nests belonging to Yellow-Lipped Sea Kraits, even though they may lay up to ten eggs in a clutch and are adept at concealing them in small cracks and fissures.

 7. Equine Spitting Cobra

-The Equatorial Spitting Cobra is also one of the most dangerous types of snakes in the Philippines and should be handled very carefully due to its high level of venom.
+The Equatorial Spitting Cobra is also one of the most dangerous types of snake in the Philippines.
+Due to its high level of venom, it should be handled very carefully.

-It is often referred to as the Sumatran Cobra (Naja sumatrana), and it is a lowland species that has evolved to dwell in towns and cities, mainly in residential areas with dense vegetation.
+It is often referred to as the Sumatran Cobra (Naja sumatrana).
+This lowland species has evolved to dwell in towns and cities, mainly in residential areas with dense vegetation.

 On hot days, this type of snake will hide in shaded, covered places, like an open drain or a hollow in an outside wall.

-If this is not immediately cleaned away, it can inflict severe, long-lasting damage to the tissue in and around the eyes.
+If not immediately cleaned away, it can inflict severe, long-lasting damage to the tissue in and around the eyes.

 These types of snakes in the Philippines will hiss loudly and elevate a third of their body upright to reveal its hood when it attack.